Early Childhood Education

 All you need to know...

-An early childhood education apprenticeship combines paid employment with structured training, allowing you to develop practical skills while working toward a formal qualification in child care and early learning.
+An early childhood education traineeship combines paid employment with structured training, allowing you to develop practical skills while working toward a formal qualification in child care and early learning.

 This pathway is ideal for people who enjoy working with children, supporting early development and making a positive impact during a child’s formative years, while earning a nationally recognised qualification at the same time.